KarlaFloGuz08/Project1/README.md

 ## About the files

-- Also, it contains code for the analysis (file called principal.ipynb)
+- Also, it contains code for the analysis (file called NewPrincipal.ipynb)
 - The resources folder contains the CSV files of the dataset (original and cleaned)
 - Finally, it contains the presentation slides (Project1-Netflix.pdf), with visible key findings.